Dickson2000/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script print 'Hello World'
+This script print 'Hello World' and the second script print a confused smiley